Forecasting

 1. Posterior Distribution of Predicted Objects

-• In other words, Distribution of future objects conditional on past observations and the scenario
+• In other words, the distribution of future objects conditional on past observations and the scenario

 2. Posterior Distribution of Conditional Expectations of Predicted Objects